 To qualify as genocide, the actions “must be done with intent to eliminate an entire group of people”, the broadcaster added.
 Without provable intent, a group or individual may instead be charged with “crimes against humanity” or “ethnic cleansing”.

 According to the BBC, the UN treaty has “come under fire from different sides”, mostly by people “frustrated with the difficulty” of applying the term genocide to specific cases.

-Among the main complaints are that the convention excludes targeted political and social – rather than purely ethnic – groups; is limited to direct acts against people; and omits acts against the environment that sustains the victims or their cultural distinctiveness.
+Among the main complaints are that the convention excludes targeted political and social – rather than purely ethnic – groups; is limited to direct acts against people and omits acts against the environment that sustains the victims or their cultural distinctiveness.

-Yet “genocide is distinguishable from all other crimes by the motivation behind it”, says Alain Destexhe, former secretary-general of Medecins Sans Frontieres, in his book Rwanda and Genocide in the 20th Century.
+“Genocide is distinguishable from all other crimes by the motivation behind it,” said Alain Destexhe, former secretary general of Médecins Sans Frontières, in his book Rwanda and Genocide in the 20th Century.

-This warning is echoed by Michael Ignatieff, of the Carr Centre for Human Rights Policy at Harvard University, who gives the example of the Trans-Atlantic slave trade.
-He says that the trade is often called genocide, when in fact “it was a system to exploit, rather than to exterminate the living”.
+This warning is echoed by Michael Ignatieff, former director of the Carr Centre for Human Rights Policy at Harvard University, who the BBC said described the transatlantic slave trade is an example of the term being misused.